Anitachi/alx-low_level_programmin/0x09-static_libraries/README.md

-This level is the static library level in C
+Creating a static library in C